nickolanack/node-apache-log/README.md

 When a client access an apache server url, the logger detects the monification to the log file, parses, and prints a message to the terminal.

+Reverse geocoded location data (from ip) is also displayed in the terminal.
+However, on a clients first visit a request is made to freegeoip for location data and until the location information recieved log entries are printed without it.

 requires node modules sqlite3, colors, and uses fs.watchFile.